David Bromstad knows good art when he sees it.

 David’s had an impressive TV career for 13 years now.

 It’s my fairytale.
 Every single day I pinch myself.
 I do TV!
-I just giggle—what a blessing, how much fun I’m having.
+I giggle—what a blessing, how much fun I’m having.
 I’m just enjoying it.
-I think that’s how you have to approach life—roll with the punches and seize the opportunities.
+That’s how you approach life—roll with the punches and seize the opportunities.

-Everyone’s willing to have a conversation at Hart & Huntington.
+I’d recommend anyone getting a tattoo to get to know the artist and their work.
+The artists at Hart & Huntington are all willing to have conversations—talk to you.
 No one’s quiet and stuck in their corner.
-I’d recommend anyone getting a tattoo to get to know the artist, get to know their work.
 The pool of talent at H&H is nothing but perfection.
-Most other places you find one good artist among seven, but not here.
-You’re getting something permanent on your body, so you want your artist to be equally as excited about it as you are.
+In most other places, you find one good artist among seven, but not here.
+You’re getting something permanent on your body, so you want your artist to be equally excited about it.

 Celebrity endorsements don’t hold up too much these days.
-They’re often paid, scripted and inauthentic.
-But David Bromstad speaks from the heart, and we’re honored that he’s a part of the H&H family.
+They’re often paid, scripted, and inauthentic.
+But David Bromstad speaks from the heart, and we’re honored that he’s part of the H&H family.

 I wake up every day going “I’m alive, yes!
 This is a day to be had.’